acl-org/emnlp-2025/_pages/program/workshops.md

 W10:BlackboxNLP 2025: Analyzing and Interpreting Neural Networks for NLP

-W11: "Eighth Workshop on Computational Models of Reference, Anaphora and Coreference (CRAC 2025) & the 6th Workshop on Computational Approaches to Discourse, Context and Document-Level Inferences (CODI)"
+W11: Joint Sixth Workshop on Computational Approaches to Discourse, Context and Document-Level Inferences (CODI 2025) & Eighth Workshop on Computational Models of Reference, Anaphora and Coreference (CRAC 2025)

 W12: The 10th Workshop on Financial Technology and Natural Language Processing (FinNLP - ACL SIGFin)